Applied Science for Ranch Management

 Monitoring wetland and riparian habitats to guide Rio Grande cutthroat trout habitat restoration

-The Rio Grande cutthroat trout (Oncorhynchus clarkii virginalis) population has been declining over the last century largely due to habitat loss and competition and hybridization with non-native trout species.
+The Rio Grande cutthroat trout (Oncorhynchus clarkii virginalis) has experienced a significant decline over the past century, largely due to habitat loss as well as competition and hybridization with non-native trout species.
 In 2002, the subspecies was considered for listing under the Endangered Species Act.
-Since then, conservation efforts led by ranching communities in Colorado and New Mexico, and federal, state, and tribal entities, have helped stabilize Rio Grande cutthroat trout populations through habitat improvement projects, eradication of non-native trout and breeding programs.
-Rio Grande cutthroat trout have also been reintroduced to watersheds as part of the largest native trout restoration projects in North America.
-These efforts led to the U.S. Fish and Wildlife Service deciding in 2014 that listing under the Endangered Species Act was no longer warranted.
+Since then, coordinated conservation efforts—led by ranching communities in Colorado and New Mexico, along with federal, state, and tribal partners—have helped stabilize populations through habitat restoration, non-native trout removal, and breeding programs.
+The trout has also been reintroduced to key watersheds as part of one of the largest native trout restoration efforts in North America.
+These actions led the U.S. Fish and Wildlife Service to determine in 2014 that listing under the Endangered Species Act was no longer warranted.

 Landowner’s guide to forest carbon markets